Do Saliency Models Detect Odd-One-Out Targets? New Datasets and Evaluations: Psychophysical Patterns (P ) Dataset

 \section{Psychophysical Patterns (P$^{3}$) Dataset}

-We propose a large dataset of psychophysical patterns (P\3) for evaluating the ability of saliency algorithms to find singleton targets.
-We focus on color, orientation, and size: three features recognized as undoubted attention guiding attributes \cite{wolfe2017five} (see Figure \ref{fig:psychosal_samples}).
+We propose a large dataset of psychophysical patterns (P\3)\footnote{ \url{http://data.nvision2.eecs.yorku.ca/P3O3/}} for evaluating the ability of saliency algorithms to find singleton targets.
+We focus on color, orientation, and size: three features recognized as undoubted attention guiding attributes \cite{wolfe2017five} (see Figure \ref{fig:psychosal_samples})

 All visual search arrays in the P\3 dataset are on a regular $7\times 7$ grid with distractor size 75 px ($\approx$2\degree) and target size between 18 px (0.5\degree) and 140 px (4\degree).
 The target location in the grid is selected at random.
 Jitter of 15 px is applied to each element (as recommended in \cite{arun2012turning} to avoid perceptual grouping effects).
 The size of images ($1024\times 1024$) matches the setup of MIT300 \cite{mit-saliency-benchmark} ($\approx$35 px per degree of visual angle and image sizes of 768$\times$1024).
 Each image has a corresponding ground truth mask for the target and distractors.

-There are a total of 2514 images in P\3 including 810 color, 864 orientation and 840 size search arrays.
-Further details on how the images are generated can be found in the supplementary material.
+There are a total of 2589 images in P\3 including 885 color, 864 orientation and 840 size search arrays.
+Further details on how the images are generated can be found in Section \ref{sec:data_gen}.